Chicago Teachers Strike: Elizabeth Warren joins Chicago Teachers Union rally as teachers say mayor 'dashed' hopes for resolution

+Senator Warren offered her support to striking teachers, urging them to stay strong.

 "Everyone in America should support you in this strike," Warren said.
-"You fight for the children of this city and for the city of this country."
+"You fight for the children of this city and for the children of this country."

 WATCH: Elizabeth Warren joins CTU rally on West Side